Tuning Legged Locomotion Controllers via Safe Bayesian Optimization: Related Work

-\looseness=-1 We extend \gosafeopt by incorporating a contextual setting and apply it to a quadruped robot.
-In this application, we optimize the controller parameters for various gait patterns.
-It's important to highlight that this domain is considerably high-dimensional, involving a twenty-four-dimensional state space, six-dimensional parameter space, and five-dimensional context space.
+\looseness=-1 In this work, we extend \gosafeopt to a contextual setting and apply it to systematically tune the model-based controller of a quadruped robot for various gait patterns.
+Our proposed method not only guarantees safety and global optimality but also scales effectively to systems with relatively high-dimensional search space that involves a twenty-four-dimensional state space, six-dimensional parameter space, and five-dimensional context space.